Back to Insights

 Key highlights

-The red line in Figure 1 shows the quarterly value change of Altus Group’s valuation dataset.
-The bars represent the relative contribution to overall change from office, retail, industrial and retail sectors.
+The green line in Figure 1 shows the quarterly value change of Altus Group’s valuation dataset.
+The bars represent the relative contribution to overall change from office, retail, industrial, and retail sectors.

 Insight Figure